Clint Newton: Early years

 Clint Newton is the son of Jackie and professional golfer Jack Newton and the brother of professional golfer Kristie Newton.
 He was born in Myrtle Beach, South Carolina.

 The Newtons moved back to Jack's native Newcastle, New South Wales where Clint began playing rugby league with the Valentine-Eleebana junior rugby league club.

-During his junior years Clint was coached by former Newcastle Knights captain Sam Stewart.
+During his junior years, Clint was coached by former Newcastle Knights captain Sam Stewart.

 Newcastle Knights

-Newton made his first grade début coming off the bench in Newcastle Knights 45–24 victory over New Zealand Warriors in Round 7 of the 2001 NRL season.
-Newton was not involved in Newcastles' Grand Final win that season, with his seventh and final appearance of the season coming in the Round 23 loss to Wests Tigers where he suffered a season ending shoulder injury.
+Newton made his first-grade début coming off the bench in the Newcastle Knights 45–24 victory over the New Zealand Warriors in Round 7 of the 2001 NRL season.
+Newton was not involved in Newcastle's Grand Final win that season, with his seventh and final appearance of the season coming in the Round 23 loss to Wests Tigers where he suffered a season-ending shoulder injury.

-After recovering from his shoulder injury he gained selection in the Knights first team for the 2002 World Club Challenge against the Bradford Bulls.
-Newton was then selected for Newcastles' 38–12 Round 1 victory against Northern Eagles, scoring his first try in the game.
+After recovering from his shoulder injury, he gained selection in the Knights first team for the 2002 World Club Challenge against the Bradford Bulls.
+Newton was then selected for Newcastle's 38–12 Round 1 victory against Northern Eagles, scoring his first try in the game.
 Newton went on to appear regularly for Newcastle during the 2002 season, making 25 appearances, mainly from the bench, and scoring 4 tries.
-However it wasn't until Round 7 of the 2004 season that Newton held down a regular first team starting role after suffering two severe ankle injuries in 2003.
+However, it wasn't until Round 7 of the 2004 season that Newton held down a regular first team starting role after suffering two severe ankle injuries in 2003.

 In 2006 he was selected to play Country Origin, but was ruled out with injury and replaced by the man he struck in the elbow late in the 2004 season, Ashton Sims (see below).
 Sims himself was also ruled out and replaced by then-Wests Tigers backrower Anthony Laffranchi.

 Ashton Sims incident

 During the 2004 season, Newton was sent off in the Round 24 match against St George Illawarra Dragons.
 Newton received a 12-week suspension for elbowing St George Illawarra Dragons forward Ashton Sims.
 The suspension cost Newton the chance to represent the United States in an international match against Australia later that year.

-Newton had been sin binned four weeks earlier against the Cowboys for a professional foul.
+Newton had been sin-binned four weeks earlier against the Cowboys for a professional foul.